-The Jurassic Coast Teaching School’s Alliance annual conference – ‘Standing up for the Arts’, will take place on Thursday 26 April 2017 at Taunton Racecourse.
+Book your place on the Jurassic Coast Teaching School’s Alliance Annual Conference – ‘Standing up for the Arts’.
+The event will take place on Thursday 26 April 2017 at Taunton Racecourse.
+Guest speakers will include:

 Natalie Haynes, Writer, broadcaster and comedian

 Natalie has presented a number of features on BBC Radio 4 “Stand up for the Classics”

 Geoff was Headteacher of King Edward VI School, Bury St Edmunds, a comprehensive school of 1650 students.
 He is a Founding Fellow of the English Association and writes for a range of newspapers and journals.
 He has worked with various organisations, including the DfE, on leadership and literacy.

 Bradley became Regional Director, South West in January 2014.
 His previous work at Ofsted focused on school improvement and on policy and frameworks.
 He was also a senior inspector in Ofsted’s South East region.
 Before he was appointed as one of Her Majesty’s Inspectors, Bradley worked as a Headteacher, then as a local authority school inspector.